jonull93/RepresentativePeriodsFinder/docs/src/getting_started.md

 optimizer = optimizer_with_attributes(Cbc.Optimizer, "seconds" => 300) # seconds specifies time out limit
 pf = find_representative_periods(pf, optimizer=optimizer)
 ```

+!!! note
+  We're able to use the `Cbc` solver here because the resulting optimisation is a mixed integer linear problem.
+If we had chosen to the duration curve error type to be `"squared"` then we would need a solver capable of handling mixed integer quadratic problems, such as Gurobi.

 ## [Saving and inspecting the results] (@id save_gs)
 The configuration specified by `config_file.yaml` will save the selected representative periods to `.csv` files in `/home/user/Desktop/selecting_periods/results/` along with plots of the original and aggregated duration curves.